 We are Sandra, TJ and Alex from Heading for the Hills.
 We are an outdoors-loving family and enthusiastic hikers from way back.
 We love encouraging other families through our blog to get outdoors and spend time together walking and hiking in nature.
 I’m mad keen about getting kids away from their screens and outdoors.
 It’s one of the easiest sports to take up and it’s a great family activity.
 We’re originally from Melbourne but we now live in South Korea where hiking is the number one sport, so we fit right in.
 There are mountains everywhere here and right at our doorstep.

-The Family Adventure Project is a multi award winning blog specialising in family travel and family adventure.
+The Family Adventure Project is a multi-award-winning blog specializing in family travel and family adventure.
 Journalist Kirstie Pelling, photographer Stuart Wickes and their three children have been discovering outdoor adventure and encouraging other families to travel and get outside together for the last eighteen years.
 This blog is packed with ideas for outdoor family fun and places to go together.
-From long gap year biking trips to short, sharp adrenaine filled experiences, they believe adventure creates strong family bonds and encourages creativity and resiliance.
+From long gap year biking trips to short, sharp adrenaline-filled experiences, they believe adventure creates strong family bonds and encourages creativity and resilience.

 Who is Kathryn?
 She’s the take-no-prisoners, fuelled by coffee and wine, adrenaline pedal to the metal, Mom of two, passport stamp and airline point collecting, life hacks and outdoors expert.
 What’s KathrynAnywhere all about?
 She earned her itchy feet in her youth when her parents took her on summer road trips across Canada and ever since, she has been hooked on the notion of always being on the move!
 When she’s not “grounded” in Toronto, Canada working in the television industry, with her children in tow, she’s running to peaks for “that” amazing picture, descending under the waves for that weightless feeling or looking for an experience to make her knees weak and kids laugh.